Egregious-Egg/freeCodeCamp/guide/english/css/the-box-model/index.md

 Understanding the CSS Box Model is crucial to being able to correctly layout a web page.

-When a browser renders (draws) a web page each element, for example, a piece of text or an image, is drawn as a rectangular box following the rules of the CSS Box Model.
+When a browser renders (draws) a web page, each element, for example, a piece of text or an image, is drawn as a rectangular box following the rules of the CSS Box Model.

 At the center of the box is the content itself, which takes up a certain height and width.
 This region is known as the **Content Area**.
 The size of the content area can be automatically determined, or you can explicitly set the size of height and width. (see note below regarding `box-sizing`)